vitorallo/C7SigmaTools/README.md

 *   Organizes `.kql` files based on MITRE ATT&CK tactics and techniques.
 *   Alternatively, outputs rules and metadata into a structured SQLite database (`rules.db`).
 *   Includes the Sigma rules from this repository: https://github.com/SigmaHQ/sigma/tree/master.
 You might consider updating it before running the scripts.
+*   Use OPEAN AI to eventually figure out proper table when table mapping from microsoft-xdr-pipeline fails

 ## Prerequisites